Calls cost 7p per minute plus your standard network charge.

 2) Draught-Proof Any Gaps

 When you feel a cold draught it can be tempting to just turn the heating up.
 Over time, this will cost you more on your energy bill.
 If you can feel a draught or a chill then it means there is a gap somewhere allowing heat to escape.
 You need to seal up any gaps you find to keep the heat in.
 This will keep your home warmer without having to turn the heating up as high.
 Check your windows, doors, floorboards, electrical fittings, and any loft hatches for air leaks.
+By looking for Internal Glazed doors and replacing your old, beaten up one then you’ll let less heat out and more light in.
 If you find some, block them up using foam strips, which you can buy cheaply.
 Use draught excluders to block the bottom of doors.
 If your windows aren’t double-glazed, you can invest in some new ones from somewhere like Majestic Designs Ltd

 or you can even get thermal plastic film relatively cheaply to slow down heat loss from the cold glass.
 Don’t forget to check areas such as letterboxes, skirting boards, and chimneys if you have them.

 3) Invest in Energy Efficient Appliances